 To connect to the access point with SSH we first need to know its IP Address.
 You can take a look in your router if it’s listed there, or use a free network scanner.
 I use Advanced Ip Scanner for that.
 The tool is free and really easy to use.

-Now we know the IP Address, we can use Putty to connect to it with SSH.
+Now we know the IP Address, we can use Putty or PowerShell to connect to it with SSH.
 Download Putty and enter the IP address and click on open.
-You will get a security alert which you can ignore.
+You will get a security alert that you can ignore.
 Just press Yes.

 The default username and password for an Unifi Access Point is ubnt and ubnt.
 If the access point is managed before, then it’s possible that the SSH password is changed.
 You can then find the SSH password in the UniFi Network controller under Network Device SSH Authentication: